Enchirito: Reappearance

 Although Taco Bell officially discontinued the Enchirito in 1993, some customers still ordered them, and word spread through the Internet that many restaurants would still prepare them with the ingredients they had available.
 Due to this underground popularity, the Enchirito returned to Taco Bell's menu, and television commercials, featuring the Taco Bell chihuahua promoting the Enchirito, were first broadcast on December 26, 1999, with later commercials in mid-2000 featuring the rapping or singing styles of the "five guys with no talent".
 However, some things about the Enchirito had changed; the original aluminum serving container had been replaced with a coated pressed-paper oblong bowl when dining in, or a black plastic bowl with a clear plastic lid if ordering from the drive-thru.
 Most significantly, the character of the Enchirito was altered by changing the yellow corn masa tortilla to a white wheat flour tortilla and the olive slices were omitted.
 The chicken Enchirito and the steak Enchirito, which respectively substituted chicken or steak for the ground beef, were also introduced as options.
 The Enchirito is served with a plastic spork.
 The Enchirito was once again discontinued when Taco Bell introduced the Smothered Burrito on July 25, 2013, but was reintroduced for a limited time on May 25, 2023.
-As of April, 2024, the Enchirito is no longer available.
+As of June 2026, the Enchirito is again available for a limited time.

 A typical ground beef Enchirito contains 209 calories, 17 grams of fat (8 grams saturated), 45 milligrams cholesterol, and 1110 milligrams of sodium.